Other Names for this Disease

 On this page

-Most cases of adiposis dolorosa are sporadic.
-This means that it usually occurs in an individual with no history of the condition in his/her family.
-Adiposis dolorosa has rarely been reported to occur in more than one family member; in some of these cases, it appears to have been inherited in an autosomal dominant manner.
-This means that when an affected individual has children, each child has a 50% (1 in 2) risk to inherit the gene causing the condition.
+Most cases of adiposis dolorosa are sporadic (not inherited).
+This means that it usually occurs in people with no family history of the condition.
+Adiposis dolorosa has rarely been reported to occur in more than one family member.
+In some of these cases, it appears to have been inherited in an autosomal dominant manner.
+In these cases, when an affected person has children, each child has a 50% (1 in 2) risk to inherit the gene causing the condition.
 However, no associated genes have been identified.

 - Learning About Dercum Disease.
 NHGRI.
 June 27, 2012; http://www.genome.gov/17516629.

 - Adiposis dolorosa.
 Genetics Home Reference.
 July, 2012; http://ghr.nlm.nih.gov/condition/adiposis-dolorosa.